vuquangkhtn/problems-solving/DEPLOYMENT.md

 ### Automatic Deployment

 The site will automatically deploy when:
 - You push to the `main` branch
 - You manually trigger the workflow from the Actions tab

 ### Deployment Process

 1. **Build Phase**:

-   - Installs Node.js and Yarn dependencies
+   - Installs Node.js and npm dependencies
-   - Runs `yarn docs:build` to generate static files
+   - Runs `npm run docs:build` to generate static files
    - Uploads the built site as an artifact

 2. **Deploy Phase**: